AyaAshrafSABER/EmployeesManagementSoftware/README.md

 4. Ability to update or delete any entity in the app

 ### Usage
-To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.
+To build this project, use the "gradle build" command or use "Import Project" in Android Studio.

 ### Perequisties
 Target API version: 21+